 Unlike some secured credit cards, the Discover it® Secured Credit Card offers rewards on purchases.
 The card earns two percent cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.3 Plus one percent cash back on all other credit card purchases.
-Discover will provide an unlimited dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, automatically.
+Using discover credit card, get an unlimited dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, automatically.
 There’s no limit to how much we’ll match.5

 Transition to a standard, unsecured credit card

 Some secured credit card issuers will periodically review your account to see if you qualify for an unsecured card.
 With Discover, after 7 months, we begin automatic monthly account reviews to see if you qualify to upgrade to an ‘unsecured’ card and get your deposit back.5